REDcatch/Volume_calculation_for_QGIS3/README.md

 ## Installation

 - Use the internal QGIS plugin manager.
 - Download the repository and move it into the appropriate QGIS plugin folder.
-Note that the contents of the repository need to be put into a folder called `VolumeCalculationTool`
 - In order to build/use the documentation use the makefile with the command `make doc` which should build the documentation html into a build folder inside the help folder.
+- In order to create a deployable zip simply use `make zip`

 ## Usage